-A directional well can be divided into three main sections--the surface hole, overburden section, and reservoir penetration.
 Different factors are involved at each stage within the overall constraints of optimum reservoir penetration.
 Most directional wells are drilled from multiwell installations, platforms, or drillsites.
 Minimizing the cost or environmental footprint requires that wells be spaced as closely as possible.
 It has been found that spacing on the order of 2 m (6 ft) can be achieved.
 At the start of the well, the overriding constraint on the well path is the presence of other wells.

 Directional drilling is defined as the practice of controlling the direction and deviation of a wellbore to a predetermined underground target or location.
 This section describes why directional drilling is required, the sort of well paths that are used, and the tools and methods employed to drill those wells.
 Field developments, particularly offshore and in the Arctic, involve drilling an optimum number of wells from a single platform or artificial island.
 Directional drilling has helped by greatly reducing the costs and environmental impact of this application.
 A well is directionally drilled to reach a producing zone that is otherwise inaccessible with normal vertical-drilling practices.

 The following are some of the most common sources of error in directional drilling.
 The survey instrument's performance depends on the package design elements, calibration performance, and quality control during operation.
 System performance will functionally depend on the borehole inclination, azimuth, geomagnetic-field vector, and geographical position.
 Because of the dependency on sensing Earth's spin rate, the performance of gyro compassing tools is inversely proportional to the cosine of the latitude of wellbore location.
-Gyros suffer from the additional problem of time-related drift uncertainty.
+For magnetic tools, high latitudes result in weaker horizontal components of Earth's field.